-The role holder's time will be based 50% within DAMTP and 50% at CQC and they will collaborate with a hugely talented team to contribute to the product development.
+The role holder's time will be split between DAMTP and CQC and they will collaborate with a hugely talented team to contribute to the product development.
 They will have scientific direction from leading researchers from Cambridge and Oxford Universities, work with CQC's chief technology officer who has experience developing the Linux kernel, and be part of a highly motivated group of talented graduates and post graduates.

 Informal inquiries can be made by contacting LE12556@maths.cam.ac.uk.